 Explicitly designed for 6.0 and 6.2 LS engines, LS3 heads have proven to be an extremely effective upgrade for many different engines.
 However, LS3 ported heads are engineered with high-quality material (most commonly aluminum and titanium) castings to increase power which further improves airflow and helps to reduce weight compared to stock LS heads.

-As you might expect, the valves on LS3 heads are usually larger than the valves on stock ls heads.
-This is because larger valves can flow more air, which can lead to increased power output.
-Common valve sizes for LS3 heads include 2.165 inches (intake) and 1.590 inches (exhaust).
+It features 2.165-inch hollow stem intake valves and 1.590-inch stainless steel exhaust valves.
+The valves on LS3 heads are designed to be larger than those on stock LS heads to improve airflow, leading to increased power output.
+Standard valve sizes for LS3 heads include 2.165 inches (intake) and 1.590 inches (exhaust).

 However, it’s not uncommon for LS3 heads to feature even larger valves.
 For example, some aftermarket LS3 heads may have 2.200-inch intake valves and 1.625-inch exhaust valves.

-LS3 heads are most commonly used in performance applications where increased airflow and power are desired.
+LS3 heads are most commonly used in performance applications for increased airflow and power.
 LS3 heads are often used in racing engines where every last bit of power is needed.

 Additionally, LS3 heads can also be a good choice for street engines that will see occasional track use.
-This is because LS3 heads can help to make your engine more powerful and responsive, without sacrificing reliability.
+This is because LS3 heads can help to make your engine more robust and responsive without sacrificing reliability.